xavier268/demo-minimal-go-docker/README.md

 Run *runDocker.sh* launch and test the minimal container.

 It will compile a static version of the file, if needed using *buildStatic.sh*.
-I

-It will then create a temporary docker image, dispaly its size, run a container, and cleanup everything on exiting.
+It will then create a temporary docker image, display its size, run a container, and cleanup everything on exiting.

 # Static compilation for Linux